v923z/micropython-ulab/README.md

 make
 ```

 That's all you need to do for the `micropython` repository.
-Now, let's clone the fork of `ulab` (in a directory outside of the micropython repository).
+Now, let us clone the fork of `ulab` (in a directory outside the micropython repository).
 ```bash
 cd ../../
 git clone git@github.com:pimoroni/micropython-ulab.git ulab